OpenACC/openacc-training-materials/labs/lab3/English/C/README.md

 ## Bonus Task (More about Gangs, Workers, and Vectors)

 This week's bonus task is to learn a bit more about how OpenACC breaks up the loop iterations into *gangs*, *workers*, and *vectors*, which was discussed very briefly in the first lab.
-[Click Here](Bonus.ipynb) for more information about these *levels of parallelism*.
+[Click Here](Bonus.md) for more information about these *levels of parallelism*.

 ## Post-Lab Summary

-If you would like to download this lab for later viewing, it is recommend you go to your browsers File menu (not the Jupyter notebook file menu) and save the complete web page.
-This will ensure the images are copied down as well.

-You can also execute the following cell block to create a zip-file of the files you've been working on, and download it with the link below.
+You can execute the following cell block to create a zip-file of the files you've been working on.

 ```bash
 %%bash
 rm -f openacc_files.zip *.o laplace_baseline laplace_collapse laplace_tile
 zip -r openacc_files.zip *
 ```

-**After** executing the above zip command, you should be able to download the zip file [here](files/openacc_files.zip)